Risk-Limiting Audits with Arlo

 The best safeguard we have against hacked or otherwise faulty voting systems is a Risk-Limiting Audit (RLA).
 Experts believe that RLAs are the most efficient way to gain certainty that the winner reported by the voting system is correct.

 The RLA is efficient because of its insight that we do not need to manually recount every vote to gain certainty in the outcome of an election.
 Instead, the number of votes we need to manually count depends on the margin of victory in the contest we’re auditing.
 A typical state-wide RLA might require checking fewer than 1000 ballots to validate an entire state’s election results.

 The code for Arlo is open-source and freely available for anyone to use and host.

-You can also find more resources and an RLA discussion board at RiskLimitingAudits.org.
+You can also find more resources about Risk-Limiting Audits and a discussion board at RiskLimitingAudits.org.

 Email us with your questions: firstname.lastname@example.org